zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-groups/managing-site-membership-and-permissions-with-user-groups.md

 # Managing Site Membership and Permissions with User Groups

-Manage site membership, and the roles and permissions of the site's members, with User Groups.
+You can use User Groups to manage Site membership, Roles, and permissions.

 ## Managing Site Membership with User Groups

 One of the primary use cases for User Groups is to manage Site membership.
-When you assign a User Group to a Site, all the group's Users instantly become members of that Site.
+When you assign a User Group to a Site, that group's Users instantly become members of that Site.

 ![The User Groups tab in Memberships shows the User Groups currently assigned to the Site.](./managing-site-membership-and-permissions-with-user-groups/images/02.png)